surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.33.4-dev2 =
+= 3.33.4-dev3 =

-(2016/07/04) Added support for additional Schema types (see Changelog).
+(2016/07/05) Added support for additional Schema types (see Changelog).
 Updated the BuddyPress module to prevent recursion (Pro version).
+Fixed a fallback feature for localized options.

 = 3.33.3-1 =